Applying to the M.S. in Technical Communication

-The application process for all NC State graduate programs is handled entirely through a web-based tool.
+The application process for all NC State graduate programs is handled entirely through a web-based tool, Slate.
 Step-by-step information and Frequently Asked Questions are available as are telephone and chat-based assistance, should you encounter any problems as you create your application.

-On the first page, enter MS in Technical Communication in the box that asks for the degree or program.
-Indicate whether you are applying for admission only, or admission with financial aid (assistantship).
-If you are applying for aid, for first choice click Teaching Assistantship, as this is the only form of aid available from the English Department.
+Under the "Academic Program" section, please enter MS in Technical Communication in the box that asks for the program and degree.
 Please note: The deadline for applying for admission and assistantship is February 1, and the deadline for admission only is June 15.
 All application materials must be received by this date.
 We accept admission for fall and spring semesters.

-- The Personal Statement is a part of the online application process, submitted with your application form.
+- The Personal Statement is a part of the online application process and must be submitted in your application form.
 A good statement will have something to say about these topics: why you want to earn a graduate degree in Technical Communication; what your intellectual interests are; what your research interests are.
 Explain your interest in the MS program and what special skills or experience you may bring to it.
 Please limit the personal statement to two pages.

-- Resume: Please upload your current resume to the upload area for Resume/ CV.
+- Resume: Please upload your current resume to the "Personal Statement and Resume" section of your application.

-- Writing Sample: Please upload your writing sample to the "Other Documents" location in ApplyYourself.
+- Writing Sample: Please upload your writing sample to the "Personal Statement and Resume" section.
 If the sample is too large or contains numerous graphics, it may be necessary to send hard copies, which you can mail to the MS director at the address below.
 Please do not convert the sample to text only, as we would like to see the design as well as the content.
 The sample can be academic or work-related and should be the equivalent of 5-10 pages long.